Can ChatGPT Build a Gambit Repertoire? A Complete Guide

 In this article, we’ll explore:

-The best gambits for White and Black
+- The best gambits for White and Black

-Limitations of ChatGPT in chess analysis
+- Drawbacks of ChatGPT for chess analysis

-1. How ChatGPT Can Help with Gambit Repertoires
+How ChatGPT Can Help with Gambit Repertoires

 A) Explaining Gambit Concepts